Some remarks on proper actions, proper metric spaces, and buildings: Metric simplicial complexes

 Suppose that $\Delta$ is not locally finite.
 The vertex set $V$ is closed and discrete by Lemma~\ref{Vcloseddiscreted}.
 By assumption, there is a vertex $v$ that is contained in infinitely many simplices.
 Put Since $\cS$ is finite, $r<\infty$.
 Then the closed ball $\bar B_r(v)$ contains the infinite closed discrete set $V\cap \bar B_r(v)$.
 In particular, $\bar B_r(v)$ is not compact.

 For the last claim we note that the metric topology on $|\Delta|$ is coarser than the weak topology.
 Let $A\subseteq|\Delta|$ be compact in the metric topology.
 Then $A$ is contained in some closed ball $\bar B_r(v)$.
 The argument above shows that $\bar B_r(v)$ is contained in a finite subcomplex $|\Delta_0|$.
 In particular, $A$ is contained in $|\Delta_0|$, and $|\Delta_0|$ is compact in the weak topology.
 Since $A$ is also closed in the weak topology, $A$ is compact in the weak topology.
-Therefore the identity is a proper map from the weak topology to the metric topology, and hence a homeomorphism. \end{proof} \begin{Prop} Let $\Delta$ be a simplicial complex with an $M_\kappa$-structure with finitely many shapes, and let $d$ denote the intrinsic metric.
+Therefore the identity is a proper map from the weak topology to the metric topology, and hence a homeomorphism. \end{proof} The next result is also well-known and widely used, but we did not find a reference. \begin{Prop} Let $\Delta$ be a simplicial complex with an $M_\kappa$-structure with finitely many shapes, and let $d$ denote the intrinsic metric.
 Then the subgroup $\Iso(|\Delta|)\cap S(\Delta,\Delta)$ consisting of all simplicial isometries is a closed and totally disconnected subgroup of $\Iso(|\Delta|)$.

 If $\Delta$ is locally finite, then $\Iso(|\Delta|)\cap S(\Delta,\Delta)$ is locally compact, totally disconnected, and second countable. \end{Prop} \begin{proof} Let $g$ be an isometry which is in the closure of $\Iso(|\Delta|)\cap S(\Delta,\Delta)$, and let $a$ be a simplex.
 For each vertex $v\in a$ and every neighborhood $U$ of $g(v)$, there is some $h\in \Iso(|\Delta|)\cap S(\Delta,\Delta)$ with $h(v)\in U$.
 Since $V$ is closed and discrete by Lemma~\ref{Vcloseddiscreted}, the point $g(v)$ is a vertex.
 Hence there exists $h\in \Iso(|\Delta|)\cap S(\Delta,\Delta)$ with $g(v)=h(v)$ for all $v\in a$.
 It follows that $g|_{|a|}=h|_{|a|}$ and therefore $g$ is simplicial.